aws/awsui-documentation/components/text-filter.md

 # Text filter (TextFilter)

-Enables users to enter text that’s used to match specific items in a collection.
+With a text filter, users can enter text that’s used to match specific items in a collection.